Zambia court rejects opposition bid to block Lungu's inauguration

 Mweemba said his clients planned to file another application before the full bench of the Supreme Court.

-Zambia will press on with swearing in its president Edgar Lungu for another five-year-term on Tuesday after Lungu won 50.35 percent of the vote according to the official results.
+Zambia will press on with swearing in its president for another five-year-term on Tuesday after Lungu won 50.35 percent of the vote according to the official results.

 Prospects for resuming critical budget support talks with the International Monetary Fund have been dimmed by delays in swearing in a new head of state.